interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 To make elements (parts of visualizations, text, buttons, etc.) *inside* our panels interactive, we give those elements IDs.
 IDs will appear as `id` in the SVG file.
 To create IDs in Figma, simply change the name of an object in the item list on the left.
 Alternatively, you can open the exported SVG file using any text editor and add the ID attribute as in the example above.

-In our example, we label the three bars in each chart/panel as well as as the lines in the line charts with the IDs `a`, `b`, and `c` respectvely since they all correspond to the same data elements labeled A, B, and C. We should label the same element in our comic **always** with the same ID as this allows to, e.g., highlight all occurances of this element later.
+In our example, we label the three bars in each chart/panel as well as as the lines in the line charts with the IDs `a`, `b`, and `c` respectively since they all correspond to the same data elements labeled A, B, and C. We should label the same element in our comic **always** with the same ID as this allows to, e.g., highlight all occurrences of this element later.

-We also want our 'compare all' button show some more panels when clicked.
+We also want our 'compare all' button to show some more panels when clicked.
 To that end, we give all three instances of this button the same ID `compare `.

 ## 1.3 Exporting Panels